There are 122 asbestos sites in the southwest region, with most located in AZ’s Gila county.

 TX, OK and AZ have a statute of limitations of 2 years, while NM's is 3 years.

 The Southwest’s economy largely relies on industries known to have used asbestos.

 Asbestos use has a long history in the Southwest, particularly in Arizona where various asbestos mines began operating back in the early 1900s.
 Even in Oklahoma, where there are no natural asbestos sites recorded, the mineral leached into various industries and put workers at risk of exposure.
 Texas and New Mexico also have a few asbestos sites, though even with less natural asbestos, Texas suffers among the most mesothelioma deaths in the nation.

 Mesothelioma in the Southwest

 Due to the natural deposits and wide use of asbestos, all four states have seen a high rate of mesothelioma diagnoses.
-In a recent study from the Journal of the American Medical Association looking at changes in cancer mortality rates from 1980 – 2014, researchers found for the most part all four states saw various increases in mesothelioma mortality throughout the period.
-Central Arizona in particular saw a large increase in mortality rate, with some areas seeing an increase by 80% or more.
+In a recent study from the Journal of the American Medical Association looking at changes in cancer mortality rates from 1980 – 2014, researchers found, for the most part, all four states saw various increases in mesothelioma mortality throughout the period.
+Central Arizona, in particular, saw a large increase in mortality rate, with some areas seeing an increase of 80% or more.

 Mesothelioma Mortality in the Southwest